Mastering Advanced HTTP Programming in Go: A Comprehensive Guide

 API Key Authentication

 Using an API key is a common way to authenticate requests.
-Here's how you can implement x-api-key
+Here's how you can implement x-api-key middleware:

 func apiKeyMiddleware(next http.Handler) http.Handler {